By/ Last Modified On January 15, 2023

-These are soft, chewy, tender cookies, flavored with warm cinnamon and the creamy tang you expect from a gluten free snickerdoodle.
-They are made without gluten filled flours, and taste just as good as any gluten containing version.
+This is the best gluten-free snickerdoodles recipe for your holiday or everyday baking adventures.
+They are soft, chewy, tender cookies, flavored with warm cinnamon and the creamy tang you expect from a gluten-free snickerdoodle.
+They are made without gluten filled flour, and taste just as good as any gluten containing version.

-When is the last time you had a really good snickerdoodle cookie?
-I truly hope that it was recently, but if it's been a while because you haven't found the perfect gluten free recipe, I'm about to change all of that for you.
+When was the last time you had a really good snickerdoodle cookie?
+I truly hope that it was recently, but if it's been a while because you haven't found the perfect gluten-free version, I'm about to change all of that for you.

 Xanthan Gum - You only need to add this if your flour blend doesn't include any.
 Bob's Red Mill does include Xanthan, so I leave it out.

 Cream of Tartar - See note below about this important ingredient.
-Cream of tartar is an acidic powder that gives these cookies their classic tangy flavor, and works with the baking soda to create an airy, chewy texture.
+Cream of tartar is an acidic powder that gives these cookies their classic tangy flavor and works with baking soda to create an airy, chewy texture.

-Baking Soda - The other leavener in our cookies, this is a must for the perfect textured gluten free snickerdoodle.
+Baking Soda - Baking soda is the other leavener in our cookies, this is a must for the perfect textured gluten-free snickerdoodle.

-Kosher Salt - Salt goes in all of my baking recipes, it adds flavor, and amplifies the other flavors in any recipe.
+Kosher Salt - Salt goes into all my baking recipes, it adds flavor, and amplifies the other flavors in any recipe.

 Cinnamon - Want to know my trick for the most delicious snickerdoodles?
 I add cinnamon to the cookie dough and to the coating.